Legacy-Edition-Minigames/ModTools/README.md

 # LEM-ModTools
 Custom content creation & installation tool for LEM

-When using the datapack, please use 1.18.2 or above, please note it may be a while until LEB accepts 1.20 Content Worlds
+When using the datapack, please use 1.18.2 or above

 For more information on how to use this, please view the [documentation](https://github.com/Legacy-Edition-Minigames/ModTools/wiki)!